AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 We need to modify the LLM payload for generating the completion to include our new vector search results data.
 We also need to modify the system prompt we use to instruct the LLM on how to generate the completion.

 1. Back in the **SemanticKernelService.cs** class, locate the **_systemPromptRetailAssistant** variable.
-Modify it to include our new system prompt, as seen below.
+Comment it out and add our new system prompt, as seen below.

     ```csharp
+    //private readonly string _systemPromptRetailAssistant = @"";
     private readonly string _systemPromptRetailAssistant = @"
         You are an intelligent assistant for the Cosmic Works Bike Company.
         You are designed to provide helpful answers to user questions about